apache/beam/learning/prompts/code-generation/02_io_pubsub.md

   read_subscription()

 ```

-Reading messages directly from a topic is also supported.
+Apache Beam also supports reading messages directly from a topic.
 A temporary subscription will be created automatically.

 The messages could be returned as a byte string or as `PubsubMessage` objects.
 This behavior is controlled by the `with_attributes` parameter.